GarrettHaley/CS373-Final/index.md

 <img src="invitecode6.PNG" alt="hi51" class="inline"/>

 ### Challenge 1: Reversing Snake [10 pts]
 The first challenge I completed was reversing the snake program.
 This one was pretty easy.
-I was given a python program in which I had to reverse what the code was doing.
-I had to find the username and password asked for in the program.
+I was given a python program in which I had to reverse the source code.
+I had to find the correct username and password prompted by the program.
 The flag was a concatenation of the username and password.
 The full break down can be seen below:

-The first thing I did was to identify what the username as password are looking for.
-The username is comparing the first user input with the "slither" variable which is a concatenation of various shellcode values defined above it.
+The first thing I did was to identify what the username as password code sections are looking for.
+The username was comparing the first user input with the "slither" variable which is a concatenation of various shellcode values defined above it.
 I used a hex to ascii converter I found online.
-The username found was "anaconda".
+The username I found was "anaconda".

 <img src="snake0.PNG" alt="hi51" class="inline"/>

 Next, I needed to idenitfy how to bypass the password.
-The code shows that it compares each character in the variable chars with the second user input.
+The code compares each character in the variable chars with the second user input.
 After looking through the code and trying to reverse this variable I realized...Why don't I just print it?
 I have the source!
 So I made a for loop in the code that prints chars.
 The output can be seen below:

 <img src="snake1.PNG" alt="hi51" class="inline"/>

-After putting the first character in the program sucessfully exited, but...where was the flag?
+After putting the first character in the program, it exited sucessfully, but...where was the flag?
 This actually ended up being the most time consuming portion of this challenge.
 After quite a few tries I finally went back to the challenge on hack the box to read the question more carefully and found the flag format is HTB{username:password}.
 This result can be seen below:

 <img src="snake2.PNG" alt="hi51" class="inline"/>